 Public Transport Victoria required a dedicated partner to continue the ongoing operation of its public transport ticketing system originally built by NTT DATA.
 The system, called “myki”, must scale to support 20 million mass transit smartcards and over 24,000 devices located on trains, trams and buses.
 The widespread use of mobile technologies for daily tasks has precipitated the demand for a “travel ready” solution for myki customers.
 Across Australia the pervasive use of “tap & go” payment technology demanded that public transport expand to include mobile capabilities.

-NTT DATA continues to build on the existing back-office system, developed under the previous contract, to offer a self-serving, data-driven ticketing system.
-Innovations include allowing customers to travel using their mobile phone instead of the plastic card, effective use of a big data platform for business insights and leveraging the open architecture design of myki to deliver next generation devices in the field.
+NTT DATA continues to build on the existing back-office system, developed under the previous contract, to offer a self-service, data-driven ticketing system.
+Innovations include allowing customers to travel using their mobile phone instead of the plastic card, effective use of a big data platform for business insights and leveraging the open architecture design of myki to deliver next-generation devices in the field.

 As our long-term partner, NTT DATA has helped us evolve to meet the demands of Victoria’s growing population and demand for public transport.
 Mobile myki is an innovation that will make travelling in Victoria easier.
 Whether it’s saving time by topping up on the go or avoiding queues at ticketing machines, the convenience of Mobile myki is a great development that meets our passengers’ desire to do everything on their phone.”